-PDF copies of publications can be downloaded below.
+PDF copies of selected publications can be downloaded below.
 Hard copies of publications are available by donation from Connexion ARC:

 M A S H E D is a limited edition print publication produced by a group of Connexion ARC members in the autumn of 2014.
 Taking the intersections between three concurrent exhibitions at Connexion ARC as a fuel for conversation, M A S H E D emerged from eight artists’ respective practices, responding to ongoing discussion.